 - Community/public health: a person in a community-based position, a public health nutritionist or a nutrition educator.
 Responsibilities vary from developing and providing nutritional education, to overseeing food or nutrition programs.
 He/she also takes part in the development of epidemiological studies.

 - Teaching: both in public and private education.

 - Research: as researchers, nutritionists can find positions in government agencies, in medical centres or in universities.

 - Food service management: a food service manager coordinates the selection, purchasing, preparation, and serving of food in hospitals, cafeterias, restaurants, etc. for specific groups.
 He/she is also responsible for the quality and food safety and for the food safety training of all employees.

-- Food safety: nutritionists in the field of food safety asses the hygiene and toxicological risk of a process, food, ingredient, packaging, etc. He/she is also responsible for identifying possible causes of the food spoilage and for developing traceability mechanisms.
+- Food safety: nutritionists in the field of food safety asses the hygiene and toxicological risk of process, food, ingredient, packaging, etc. He/she is also responsible for identifying possible causes of the food spoilage and for developing traceability mechanisms.